Station Separates from Debris After Orbital Maneuver

-Category: Space Hits: 2The space station was pictured from the SpaceX Crew Dragon Endeavour during its departure on Nov.
+Category: Space Hits: 6The space station was pictured from the SpaceX Crew Dragon Endeavour during its departure on Nov.
 8, 2021.
 View the latest photographs of the orbiting lab here.

 At 1:58 a.m.
 CST, 2:58 a.m.
 EST this morning, the Russian Progress 79, attached to the space station, fired its thrusters for 2 minutes and 41 seconds to slightly lower the station’s orbit.
 This maneuver provided a healthy margin of separation from a fragment of Pegasus rocket debris (object 39915) that ballistics specialists have been tracking.
 The Expedition 66 crew aboard the station is not in any additional danger.